Jana Veselá

-Jana Veselá (/cs/; born on 31 December 1983) is a Czech professional basketball player currently playing in the Czech League for ZVVZ USK Prague.
-She has played the Summer Olympics, the World Championship and the Eurobasket with the Czech Republic women's national basketball team, and she has won the Euroleague Women twice with Gambrinus Brno and Ros Casares Valencia, and the 2010 WNBA with Seattle Storm.
-She is 1.94 meters tall and plays as a forward.
+Jana Veselá (/cs/; born on 31 December 1983) is a Czech former professional basketball player, who played for several teams of the Czech Women's Basketball League and the Seattle Storm of the WNBA.
+She also played for Ros Casares and Antakya Belediyespor.
+She is 1.94 meters tall and played as a forward.

+She played the Summer Olympics, the World Championship and the Eurobasket with the Czech Republic women's national basketball team, and she won the Euroleague Women three times with Gambrinus Brno, Ros Casares Valencia and USK Praha.

+She also won the 2010 WNBA with Seattle Storm.